15 Best Merida Mexico Beaches in the Yucatan Peninsula

 Merida Mexico Beaches: Quick Rundown

-Below is a short description for each of the Best Merida Mexico beaches.
+Below is a short description of each of the Best Merida Mexico beaches.

 While they are all located along the Gulf of Mexico, not all beaches are created equal — meaning some are prettier than others, some you’ll need a rental car to visit, and some are more suited to overnight stays.